-iv.
-Child hits another in school bus over some stickers.
+- Child hits another child in the school bus over some stickers.

 No child wants to be a problem child.
 Look beyond and we shall see that behind every action is a positive intention.
 We would also realize that it’s the action that needs to change not the intention.
-Given this shift in our outlook, it becomes simpler to see solutions that are non-punitive.
+Given this shift in our outlook, it becomes simpler to see non punitive solutions to above problems.

-iii.
-Wanted to score as others/ come up to your expectations/ is afraid of low marks/ didn’t understand the topic etc.
+- Child has cheated in a test – Wanted to score as others/ come up to your expectations/ is afraid of low marks/ didn’t understand the

 Whatever be the reason, it seems to be a good enough reason from the child’s point of view.
 If we were to show our acceptance of their intentions, possibly their desire to change the consequent action would be much higher.
 Forget children, this applies to everybody.